 - Tanks is not fully or partially buried

-- Slab is at least 100mm wider than the base dimensions of the tank.
+- Slab is at least 100mm wider on all sides than the base dimensions of the tank.

 Tanks other than slimline tanks can be installed onto a level bed of packing sand, 100mm thick and retained 300mm or greater than tank diameter to avoid undermining from wind, water or vermin.